 The Income Certification will be reviewed to verify the current TSAHC form (or other approved certification forms) is being used in all resident files.
-A key area of the compliance review helps to determine that eligibility documents contained in the resident files are complete, accurate and has the supporting documentation to sustain the information provided by the household.
-The intent of this review confirms whether the Owner/Agent is complying with the occupancy requirements as set forth in the Regulatory and Compliance Agreements.
+TSAHC reviews to ensure that eligibility documents contained in the resident files are complete, accurate and have supporting documentation to support the information provided by the household.
+The purpose of this review is to confirm that the Owner/Agent is complying with the occupancy requirements as set forth in the Regulatory and Compliance Agreements.